ProdriveTechnologies/voyager/Documentation/integration/cmake.md

 ### Solution file
-In the top-level of your project (the "solution" level, in Visual Studio terms) a single file `voyager.cmake` is generated.
+In the top-level of your project (the "solution" level, in Visual Studio terms) a single file `voyager_solution.cmake` is generated.
 This file adds all voyager packages as CMake subdirectories, allowing other projects to refer to the targets defined for each package.
 In your top-level `CMakeLists.txt`, add `include(voyager.cmake)` before any other `add_subdirectory` commands to make them available to your subprojects.

 ### Project dependency files
-In each of your sub-projects, another file `voyager.cmake` is generated.
+In each of your sub-projects, a file `voyager.cmake` is generated.
 This module defines a function `target_add_voyager(<target>)`, which adds all dependencies for that subproject to the specified target.
 Include `voyager.cmake` and call that function on your target, and you're good to go.